 Meet Our Team

-Ryan is a director of Wanneroo Physiotherapy.
-He completed his BSc Physiotherapy at Curtin University in 2008 and since this time has worked exclusively in private practice.
-He has a special interest in rehabilitating sports-related musculoskeletal conditions, leading him to complete his postgraduate degree in Clinical Physiotherapy (Sports) at Curtin in 2015.
+Ryan is a Director of Wanneroo Physiotherapy.
+Ryan completed a Bachelor of Science in Physiotherapy at Curtin University (2008), and since this time has worked exclusively in private practice where he has a special interest in rehabilitating sports-related musculoskeletal conditions.
+In 2015, Ryan completed a Masters of Clinical Physiotherapy (Sports), also at Curtin University.

-Ryan has extensive experience working with high performance sporting programs, including the Australian Wheelchair Basketball program, the WA Institute of Sport, and with the West Coast Waves in the Australian Women’s National Basketball League.
-Ryan is also the current head physiotherapist for the Joondalup Wolves in the WA State Basketball League.
+Ryan has extensive experience working and traveling with high performance sporting programs, including with Basketball Australia (Wheelchair Basketball), Australian Institute of Sport Combat Centre (Judo), Western Australian Institute of Sport, and the West Coast Waves (now Perth Lynx) in the Women’s National Basketball League.

 Ryan has been guest presenter for the Curtin Postgraduate Masters program and Sports Medicine Australia, is a former Sports Physiotherapy Australia committee member, and has completed a number of professional development courses including dry needling and the APA Sports Level II.

 Brendan completed his Masters in Physiotherapy in 2011.
-He also holds an additional degree in Exercise and Sport Science with a major in exercise physiology and resistance training.
-Brendan has worked at Karratha Physiotherapy for 6 years where he was a senior physiotherapist and a manager of the clinic.
+He also holds an additional degree in Exercise and Sport Science with a major in Exercise Physiology and Resistance Training.
+Brendan worked at Karratha Physiotherapy for 6 years where he was a senior physiotherapist and a manager of the clinic.
 He now joins the team here at Wanneroo Physiotherapy.

-Brendan enjoys treating a wide variety of acute and chronic injuries, and has a special interest in both sports physiotherapy and musculoskeletal physiotherapy.
+Brendan enjoys treating a wide variety of acute and chronic injuries, and has a special interest in both Sports Physiotherapy and Musculoskeletal Physiotherapy.
 Brendan likes to integrate his exercise and sport science background when treating to make it more functional and ensure a safe and timely return to both sport and work.
-Practicing in the Pilbara, Brendan now has a more extensive and improved understanding of diagnosing and treating workplace injuries on mine sites, and is able to perform workplace ergonomic assessments as well as musculoskeletal and fitness assessments for both pre-employment and post-employment.
+Practicing in the Pilbara, Brendan now has a more extensive and improved understanding of diagnosing and treating workplace injuries, and is able to perform workplace ergonomic assessments as well as musculoskeletal and fitness assessments for both pre-employment and post-employment.

-Brendan is the current Medical Manager for the AFLW WA State academy and has been the Physiotherapist for the WA North West State Academy since 2014.
+Brendan is the current Head Physiotherapist for the West Perth Women's Football Club, is a former Medical Manager for the AFLW WA State Academy, and has previously held the role as Physiotherapist to the WA North West State Academy.
 Brendan has had broad training in creating exercise programs and has worked closely with various state football teams and netball teams in Perth.

 Outside the practice Brendan enjoys participating in a wide range of sports including football, golf and gym.
 He enjoys spending his spare time with his beautiful wife, daughter and friends.